Free Unicorn Crochet Pattern: Easy to Follow Amigurumi

 R13: SC in each ST around {30}

-Change yarn to light purple colour
+Change yarn to light purple color

 R14: SC in each ST around {30}